-Position: Senior Scientist, Field: Plant biology, Place of work: Plant & Food Research.
+Position: Senior Scientist, Plant & Food Research.

 Bart is a science leader at Plant & Food Research in Auckland.
 Bart leads four teams of scientists who provide specialised services to the institute - microarrays, gene cloning and sequencing, plant transformation and bioinformatics.